tanuj1998/Notification-Click_Action/README.md

 # Notification-Click_Action

 This application has two ways of sending notifications.
+Clicking on the notifications opens the specified activity in the app instead of just opening the main activity in thenapplication.

-# 1. Notification using channels
+1. Notification using channels
-# 2. FCM Push Notification
+2. FCM Push Notification

 # Notification using channels
 This type of notification is within the application and is handeled by notification channels.